OpenNebula/vOneCloud-docs/docs/source/guest_configuration/guest_contextualization.rst

 Linux Packages
 ==============

-The following Linux distributions are supported supported:
+The following Linux distributions are supported:

 * CentOS/RedHat 6 and 7
 * Debian 7 and 8